Kinship Guardianship Assistance Payment (Kin-GAP) Program

 CSW Responsibilities

-1. If the relative caregiver wishes to become the child's legal guardian and court jurisdiction and child welfare services are no longer needed, ensure that there is Kin-GAP eligibility and all of the applicable required actions have been completed.
+1. If the relative caregiver wishes to become the child's legal guardian and court dependency jurisdiction and child welfare services are no longer needed, ensure that there is Kin-GAP eligibility and all of the applicable required actions have been completed.

 3. Prior to writing the WIC 336.26 report or referring the case to the DI for the writing of the WIC 366.26 report, discuss the legal and financial responsibilities of legal guardianship with the relative caregiver.
 If the child has income, resources and/or any other eligibility issues identified, consult with the Kin-GAP Unit prior to making a Kin-GAP recommendation to ensure that child meets eligibility criteria.
 See Writing the WIC 366.26 Hearing Report for more detailed information and instructions including the delineation of staff responsibilities related to the preparation and writing of the .26 report.